OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`best fit`, and :term:`worst fit`.

    sequential search
-      The simplest search algorithm: In an array, simply look at the array elements in the order that they appear.
+      The simplest search algorithm: In an :term:`array`, simply look at the array elements in the order that they appear.

    sequential tree representation